An Unbiased Risk Estimator for Learning with Augmented Classes: Experiments

+To answer \textsf{Q1}, we compare two implementations of \textsc{Eulac} (RKHS-based and DNN-based versions) with contenders on several benchmark datasets for various tasks.
+The overall performance over testing distribution is measured by the Macro-F1 score and accuracy.
+Meanwhile, we report AUC of augmented class score to evaluate the ability of identifying augmented classes.
+Due to space constraints, we provide detailed descriptions of datasets, contenders and measures in Appendix~\ref{sec-appendix:experiments-1}.

-\paragraph{Results.} Table~\ref{table:experiment1-MacaroF1} reports performance in terms of Macro-F1 score.
-We can see that Eulac algorithm outperforms other contenders in most datasets, which validates the helpfulness of unlabeled data and effectiveness of our algorithm in exploiting them.
-Note that it is surprising that W-SVM and EVM achieve better performance than LACU-SVM and PAC-iForest, which are fed with unlabeled data.
-This indicates that the usage of unlabeled data does not necessarily improve performance in general.
-Another reason might be that these geometric-based methods require to set parameters empirically and the default one may not be proper in all datasets.
-By contrast, Eulac algorithm can perform an \emph{unbiased} cross validation procedure to select proper parameters.
+\textbf{Comparison on RKHS-based Eulac.} We adopt 9 datasets, where half of the total classes are randomly selected as augmented classes for 10 times.
+In each dataset, the labeled, unlabeled and testing data contain 500, 1000 and 1000 instance respectively.
+The instance sampling procedure repeats 10 times.
+Meanwhile, there are six contenders, including four without exploiting unlabeled data (OVR-SVM, W-SVM~\citep{journals/pami/ScheirerJB14}, OSNN~\citep{journals/ml/Mendes-JuniorSW17}, EVM~\citep{journals/pami/RuddJSB18}) and two using them (LACU-SVM~\citep{conf/aaai/DaYZ14}, PAC-iForest~\citep{conf/icdm/LiuTZ08}).
+Table~\ref{table:experiment1-MacaroF1} reports performance in terms of Macro-F1 score.
+Similar results for accuracy and AUC are shown in Appendix~\ref{sec-appendix:experiments-1}.
+We can see that \textsc{Eulac} outperforms others in most datasets.
+Note that it is surprising that W-SVM and EVM achieve better results than LACU-SVM and PAC-iForest, which are fed with unlabeled data.
+The reason might be that these methods require to set parameters empirically and the default one may not be proper for all datasets.
+By contrast, our proposed \textsc{Eulac} can perform \emph{unbiased} cross validation to select proper parameters.